Breast cancer is not exclusive to women. Though much rarer, men can suffer from it, too.

 Make it a habit to regularly check if your breasts are ‘normal.’
 Why?
 It can save you years on your life, thousands in your bank account, and the unforgivable stress from knowing your days are numbered.

 Avoid breast cancer by nipping it in the bud.
-That is only possible if you know how.

 What is normal?

 It is important that you already know what your breasts look and feel like when normal.
 (If you don’t, it is high time you do!)
 Normal, in this regard, mostly implies symmetry.
 Look for abnormal features in one breast not present in the other.
 However, if you find the same symptom in both breasts, do not ignore.
 Breastfeeding moms need to be able to recognize what is not a harmless side effect of breastfeeding.

 Examine your breasts at least once a month to check for any deviation from the normal.